DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 ---
-title: "Principle 5 Design systems that reflect the voice of the child"
+title: "5.
+Design systems that reflect the voice of the child"
 ---

-###Why is it important
+##Why is it important

 To ensure their 'voice' influences the decisions that professionals make, children and young people should have the opportunity to give their input and experiences.
 They should always be involved and have information fed back to them in a way that they can understand.
 It is important the child is able to see their voice reflected in their record to help them make sense of their personal story.

-###What it means
+##What it means

 The child must play an active role in contributing to what is being set up.
 Social workers need to understand: